Ojoayobami/Golden-Gift-Store-Analysis/README.md

 | **State-Level Contribution Mapping**| Determined high-value locations, with California emerging as the leading state. |
 | **Monthly Trend Visualization**     | Tracked monthly revenue and quantity changes to reveal growth patterns. |

-### 📊 Insights Uncovered

-- Business performance improved by **+1% YoY** across major KPIs.
-- **Electronics** remained the strongest product category in revenue, while **Clothing & Apparel** remained the strongest in quantity sold, and **Home and Furniture** remained the strongest in profit.
-- The **East Region** contributed the highest share of revenue and profit across all regions.
-- **California** ranked as the top-performing state by total revenue and total profit.
-- **Michael Smith** emerged as the highest-value customer for the period.
-- Overall, the business is growing steadily, with consistent performance across months.

 These insights formed the foundation for the final visualizations and strategic recommendations.